 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
 The extent to which our procedures are capable of detecting irregularities, including fraud, is detailed below.

-Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to compliance with UK Tax law and the Companies Act 2006, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries.
+Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the Companies Act 2006 and UK Tax law, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries and management bias in accounting estimates.
 Audit procedures performed by the engagement team included:

-- Discussions with management and Directors, including consideration of known or suspected instances of noncompliance with laws and regulations and fraud; - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations or journals posted by unexpected users; - · Reviewing minutes of meetings of those charged with governance; and - As required by ISA (UK) 240, incorporating an element of unpredictability into our audit testing.
+- Discussions with management and Directors, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud; - Identifying and testing unexpected journal entries, including any journal entries posted with unusual account combinations; - · Reviewing minutes of meetings of those charged with governance; and - As required by ISA 240, incorporating an element of unpredictability into our audit testing.